aenemapy/aenemapy.github.io/README.md

 Install APK Release for Android:

-    1. Here you can find all current Android Rleeases for Premiumizer APP: https://github.com/aenemapy/premiumizerapp
+    1. Here you can find all current Android Rleeases for Premiumizer APP: <a href="https://github.com/aenemapy/premiumizerapp/releases">Premiumizer APP</a>